sokoide/SAML_OIDC/README.md

 ## About

 * The repo demonstrates SAML and OIDC Single Singon with Keycloak as a SAML IdP
-* It uses small Go programs as SAML SP
+* It uses small Go programs as SAML/OIDC SP

 ## Keycloak